Hershey (NYSE:HSY) Issues Earnings Results

-Hershey (NYSE:HSY) issued its quarterly earnings data on Thursday.
-The company reported $1.69 EPS for the quarter, beating analysts’ consensus estimates of $1.61 by $0.08, MarketWatch Earnings reports.
+Hershey (NYSE:HSY) released its quarterly earnings data on Thursday.
+The company reported $1.69 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.61 by $0.08, MarketWatch Earnings reports.
 Hershey had a return on equity of 60.73% and a net margin of 16.47%.
-The firm had revenue of $2.33 billion for the quarter, compared to analyst estimates of $2.26 billion.
-During the same period in the prior year, the firm posted $1.49 EPS.
-The company’s revenue for the quarter was up 6.4% on a year-over-year basis.
+The business had revenue of $2.33 billion for the quarter, compared to the consensus estimate of $2.26 billion.
+During the same quarter in the previous year, the company posted $1.49 EPS.
+The company’s revenue was up 6.4% compared to the same quarter last year.
 Hershey updated its FY22 guidance to $7.84-$7.98 EPS.

 The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
-Investors of record on Friday, February 18th will be given a dividend of $0.901 per share.
-The ex-dividend date is Thursday, February 17th.
-This represents a $3.60 annualized dividend and a dividend yield of 1.78%.
-Hershey’s dividend payout ratio is currently 50.63%.
+Shareholders of record on Friday, February 18th will be given a $0.901 dividend.
+This represents a $3.60 annualized dividend and a yield of 1.78%.
+The ex-dividend date of this dividend is Thursday, February 17th.
+Hershey’s dividend payout ratio (DPR) is presently 50.63%.

-A number of analysts have recently weighed in on HSY shares.
-The Goldman Sachs Group upped their target price on Hershey from $221.00 to $227.00 and gave the company a “buy” rating in a research report on Friday.
-Bank of America upped their target price on Hershey from $220.00 to $225.00 and gave the company a “buy” rating in a research report on Friday.
-Citigroup downgraded Hershey from a “buy” rating to a “neutral” rating and cut their target price for the company from $202.00 to $190.00 in a research report on Friday, October 29th.
-Piper Sandler upped their target price on Hershey from $194.00 to $205.00 and gave the company an “overweight” rating in a research report on Friday, October 29th.
-Finally, BMO Capital Markets upped their target price on Hershey from $190.00 to $215.00 and gave the company an “outperform” rating in a research report on Friday.
-Six research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $209.54.
+In other Hershey news, SVP Jason Reiman sold 150 shares of the company’s stock in a transaction on Monday, November 8th.
+The stock was sold at an average price of $175.87, for a total value of $26,380.50.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Michele Buck sold 5,000 shares of the company’s stock in a transaction on Monday, November 8th.
+The stock was sold at an average price of $175.87, for a total value of $879,350.00.
+The disclosure for this sale can be found here.
+Insiders sold a total of 29,279 shares of company stock worth $5,351,797 in the last ninety days.
+0.32% of the stock is currently owned by corporate insiders.

 Hershey Company Profile